Yuliya Yefimova: Stop 4: Kazan

 For the fourth and final stop of the World Cup circuit, and Yefimova's second stop, FINA noted her as someone to follow in the breaststroke events before the start of competition on 28 October at the Palace of Water Sports in Kazan.

 In the morning of day one of competition, Yefimova ranked third across all prelims heats in the 200 metre breaststroke with her time of 2:25.54 and qualified for the final in the evening.
 She finished second in the final with a time of 2:20.49, winning the silver medal in the event.
 The following morning, on 29 October, Yefimova advanced to the final ranked second for the 100 metre breaststroke from the prelims heats where she swam a 1:06.24.
 She dropped almost two seconds off her time from the prelims heats to win the gold medal in the final of the 100 metre breaststroke with a time of 1:04.56 that was one-hundredth of a second faster than the second-place finisher.
 On the last day of World Cup competition, Yefimova ranked first in the prelims heats of the 50 metre breaststroke with a time of 30.21, two-hundredths of a second ahead of the next-fastest competitor.
 In the final of the 50 metre breaststroke, she won the silver medal with a time of 29.65 seconds, one-hundredth of a second behind the gold medal winner in the event, Nika Godun.
 When points were summed across all four World Cup stops, Yefimova ranked tenth in terms of overall score for female competitors, second for female competitors from a country that hosted at least one World Cup stop, and first for female Russian competitors.
 Her total of six medals, four gold medals and two silver medals, ranked her eighth in total medals won by a female competitor.

-2022: Suspension
+2022–2023

-In response to the Russian invasion of Ukraine, LEN enacted and implemented a ban on Russian and Belarusian athletes on 3 March 2022, which suspended them from all competitions, including the 2022 European Aquatics Championships, with no date of re-entry communicated at the time the ban took effect.
-The second ban came from FINA, which barred all Russians and Belarusians from their competitions effective 21 April 2022 and lasting at least through 31 December 2022.
-The non-FINA events (such as the Russian Championships) were not impacted, and she and other Russian athletes could compete in them, although their times did not count towards world rankings nor world records.
+Yefimova was impacted by a nationality ban enacted by LEN and implemented on 3 March 2022, which permanently banned all Russians and Belarusians from their competitions, including the 2022 European Aquatics Championships, with no date of re-entry communicated at the time the ban took effect.
+The second ban for her nationality came from FINA, which barred all Russians and Belarusians from their competitions effective 21 April 2022 and lasting at least through 31 December 2022.
+For non-FINA events from which she and other Russians were not banned, their times did not count towards world rankings nor world records.
+In April 2023, World Aquatics (formerly FINA) provided clarity that it had extended its 2022 ban in a back-acting manner, and the sanctions were indefinitely still in effect.